AdobeDocs/real-time-cdp-collaboration.en/help/guide/connect-publisher-advertiser/establishing-connections.md

 +++Use cases

 Use cases are prefilled with the ones you selected at your organizational level.
-You can edit the use cases.
+You can edit the use cases to be used in this connection.
+Note that for alpha, the use case selection has no effect on your projects.

 ![Use cases](/help/assets/connect/establish-connection/edit-use-cases.png)